PixelAnxietyStudios/Gunslinger-Hangman/README.md

 In order to replicate on your own version of xcode, you can download all files under 'releases', drag them into a folder, then go to xcode->open a project or file->select the folder, and open.
 You may need to provide your own API key.

+Note: for people looking through my source code, theres nothing special in the test folders except the default templates used by Xcode.